GO-MODULE.ECLASS

 NAME

-If, besides go.mod, your software has a directory named vendor in its top level directory, the only thing you need to do is inherit the eclass.
-If there is no vendor directory, you need to also populate EGO_SUM and call go-module_set_globals as discussed below.
+If the software has a directory named vendor in its top level directory, the only thing you need to do is inherit the eclass.
+If it doesn't, you need to also create a dependency tarball and host it somewhere, for example in your dev space.
+It's recommended that a format supporting parallel decompression is used and developers should use higher levels of compression like '-9' for xz.

 SUPPORTED EAPIS